Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-In its 2019 draft annual report, the Cannabis Advisory Committee warned California legislators and Governor Gavin Newsom that a combination of high taxes, onerous regulations, and local bans allow the cannabis black market to dominate “as much as 80% of the cannabis market in California.”
+In its 2019 draft annual report, the Cannabis Advisory Committee warned California legislators and Governor Gavin Newsom that a combination of high taxes, onerous regulations, and local bans allow the cannabis illicit market to dominate “as much as 80% of the cannabis market in California.”

 Many cannabis industry advocates cite taxes, local regulations, licensing delays (and caps), a lack of law enforcement, and strict state regulations as some of the primary reasons that illegal cannabis sales continue to thrive.
 Let’s take a closer look at each.

 When states and local municipalities add burdensome taxes to businesses across the supply chain and to consumers, the result is a trickle-down effect that ends with higher prices for consumers.
 For many consumers, particularly those who have prior experience buying cannabis from illegal sellers, the price difference is too big to ignore.
-Rather than paying excessively more to shop at legal dispensaries and retailers, consumers choose to buy from the black market.
+Rather than paying excessively more to shop at legal dispensaries and retailers, consumers choose to buy from the illicit market.

 Many states’ cannabis laws limit the number of business licenses that can be issued.
-If there aren’t enough licenses to service customers conveniently, many will turn to the black market.
+If there aren’t enough licenses to service customers conveniently, many will turn to the illicit market.
 In addition, many states haven’t issued licenses in a timely manner.
 Therefore, consumer demand isn’t met and illegal sales continue to thrive.

-Many industry professionals argue that a lack of law enforcement is at least partially to blame for thriving illegal cannabis sales throughout the country that are happening in unlicensed storefronts as well as unlicensed grow operations.
+Many industry professionals argue that a lack of law enforcement is at least partially to blame for the thriving illegal cannabis sales throughout the country that are happening in unlicensed storefronts as well as unlicensed grow operations.

 State regulations can make it extremely difficult for businesses to operate in the legal cannabis industry.
 From high application and licensing fees and exorbitant taxes to massive capital outlays and overly-burdensome compliance requirements (including testing, tracking, and more), being part of the legal cannabis industry can be excessively expensive and challenging.
-As a result, many people choose to continue operating in the black market using the legal market as a shield.
+As a result, many people choose to continue operating in the illicit market using the legal market as a shield.

 Originally published 1/21/20.
-Updated 2/12/21.
+Updated 5/29/23.